Keema is one of my favorite foods. Soon to be one of yours.

-Any given Saturday afternoon, you could find my dad making huge messes in the kitchen and staining the countertops and all the wooden spoons in the house with turmeric.
-Keema was one of the many things that graced the giant pressure cooker (he makes everything in a pressure cooker or a cast iron griddle... nothing else).
+Any given Saturday afternoon in the 1990s, you could find my dad making huge messes in the kitchen, staining the countertops and all the wooden spoons in the house with turmeric.
+Keema was one of the many things that graced the giant pressure cooker (he makes everything in a giant pressure cooker or a giant cast iron skillet... nothing else).
 I make mine a little differently than he does, but the basics remain the same.
 This easy, spiced ground lamb or beef is typically studded with peas and potatoes, and that's how I make it too (though if I'm doing a Whole30 I'll leave out the peas).

 - 1 T garam masala